 - Beat egg white and sugar mixture on high speed with whisk attachment until glossy, stiff, pillowy meringue peaks form and bowl is cool to the touch - this will most likely take 5 to 10 minutes.

 - Swap out the whisk attachment for the paddle on your stand mixer.
 On medium speed, begin adding the butter a few squares at a time, beating until fully incorporated.
 Continue with this process until all butter has been added.
 If the buttercream seems to curdle or turn soupy, just keep beating!
-This is common with ingredients of different temperatures and should right itself if you're patient.
+This is common with ingredients of different temperatures and should right itself if you're patient.1¾ cups (14 ounces) unsalted butter

 - Add vanilla extract and melted chocolate, and beat until completely blended together.
-Scrape the bowl several times to make sure the chocolate is entirely incorporated into the buttercream.
+Scrape the bowl several times to make sure the chocolate is entirely incorporated into the buttercream.2 teaspoons vanilla extract

 CAKE ASSEMBLY

 - Place the third layer of marzipan cake on top of the buttercream.
-Gently place the second 6" marzipan paste circle on top and again, smooth onto the cake layer below.
-Spread with chocolate buttercream.
+Gently place the remaining circle of almond paste on top Spread with chocolate buttercream.

-- Add the final layer of marzipan cake on top.
+- Add final layer of marzipan cake on top.
 Using your offset spatula or knife, apply a thin coat of buttercream to the sides of the cake.
-If you have a bench scraper, you can use it now to smooth the sides and remove excess buttercream as you rotate the turntable.
+If you have a bench scraper, use it to smooth the sides and remove excess buttercream as you rotate the turntable.

 - Add a generous portion of chocolate buttercream to the top of the cake, and smooth it out to meet the sides.